 This shop went the route of photographing on a white background to keep it simple.
 Their pieces look beautiful against the white background even though their pieces are almost white too.

 While this shop has some bokeh vibes going on with the background, it works because it’s not competing with the products.
-It also gives a more whimsical, dreamy feel which compliments the products.
+It also gives a more whimsical, dreamy feel which complements the products.

 What I love about this last shop is you can see they’ve been going through the process of reshooting their products.
 The bottom are their older listings which you can see didn’t always have the same background.
 Their recent listings all have been photographed on a simple white background giving the shop a more cohesive feel.